 Modern neurobiology recognizes the stress response of our autonomic nervous system (ANS) as a component of the powerful and complex system designed to assure our survival.
 Research across a range of sciences is demonstrating how the basic survival drive of our organism — and the neural circuitry through which it is expressed in the body — has in modern times become the root of a collectively shared set of chronic stress reactivity.
 Ironically, we now know this survival-driven stress reactivity undermines healthy physiological processes, and over time contributes to the chronic illness of body and mind we see in the majority of our patients.
-We aren’t talking about the emotional state of frustration, anger or exhaustion behind the statement “I am so stressed at work/home right now”.
-Rather, we’re highlighting what’s going on in the body to bring about those and other challenging emotions as a regular occurence and over long periods.
+We aren’t talking about the emotional state of frustration, anger, or exhaustion behind the statement “I am so stressed at work/home right now”.
+Rather, we’re highlighting why chronic stress treatment is necessary and what’s going on in the body to bring about those and other challenging emotions as a regular occurrence and over long periods.

 The Nature of the Stress Reaction